sshalem/JAVA/_7_Data_Structure/_1_Array_Data_Structure/README.md

 		this.array = new int[length];
 	}

 	/**
-	* Here I make a dynamic array
-	* Why?
-	* If array reached it's last element , I want to extend the array
+	 * If array reached it's last element , I want to extend the array.
+	 * Check if Count  == array.length
+	 * If(true)
-	* Thus, I create new array with twice the length of previous one
+	 * 1. create 'newArray' with the length of old 'array' multiplied by 2.
-	* Then copy the content fo Old Array to new one
+	 * 2. Loop thru old 'array' and copy each element to 'newArray'
+	 * 3. assign following 'array = newArray'
 	 */
 	public void insert(int number) {
 		if (count == array.length) {
 			int[] newArray = new int[count * 2];